 Can landlords require pet deposits in North Carolina?

-While there are no pet deposits limits set by the law, security deposits in North Carolina must be reasonable.
+While there are no pet deposits limits set by North Carolina security deposit law, security deposits in must be reasonable.
 That means it should address only the type of damage that could be caused by a pet.

 How should landlords hold their tenants’ security deposits?